devopsdojoconsortium/dojoconsortium.org/content/continuous-delivery/dora-recommendations.md

 > "Our research has uncovered 24 key capabilities that drive improvements in software delivery performance in a statistically significant way.
 Our book details these findings."

-- Excerpt From: Nicole Forsgren PhD, Jez Humble & Gene Kim. <a href="https://learning.oreilly.com/library/view/accelerate/9781457191435/">"Accelerate"</a>
+- Excerpt From: Nicole Forsgren PhD, Jez Humble & Gene Kim.
+[Accelerate](<https://learning.oreilly.com/library/view/accelerate/9781457191435/>]

 ---